Alessandrx204/UConvy_convy_userbot/readme.md

 	•	📱 Use a secondary phone number or a VOIP number
 	•	❌ Don’t run this from your main account, ok babe? 💋

 This is a fun-learning project – not a spam bot.
-We do not condone bad bot behavior! 🙅‍♀️
+We do not condone bad bot behaviour! 🙅‍♀️

 ⸻